 Private X-ray Scan

-Vista Health can offer fast access to X-ray scans with reports from expert Radiologists within 2 working days.
+We offer fast access to X-ray examinations with reports from expert Radiologists within 3 working days.
 An X-ray is a quick and painless diagnostic test to take pictures of the inside of your body.

 What is an X-ray scan?

 An X-ray is a quick procedure used to produce images of the inside of the body and is an effective way to identify joint problems.

 The test exposes your body to a small dose of radiation to take images of bones, blood vessels, heart or lungs.

 All our scans are carried out by experienced Radiographers, to ensure you receive the highest level of care.

 You may need an X-ray if you suspect a bone is broken, fractured, or infected.
 X-rays can be used to check for joint damage or inflammation, and signs of disease in your soft tissue and organs.